How to draw a Store front in Perspective

 I made continuous lines from the edges of the rectangle to the other side of the store (guided by the perspective layer).

-and then drew another rectangle on the other side of the store based on those lines, and connected everything.
+and then drew another rectangle on the other side of the store (by the outer wall) limited by those lines.

 I deleted the extra lines.

-I drew a middle line (from the upper side to the opposite side below) inside the rectangles and connected them with a line.
+I drew a middle line (from the upper side to the opposite side below) inside the rectangles defining my banner shape.

-I deleted the extra lines, added bars to hold it (following the same steps) and this was my banner base.
+I deleted the extra lines, added bars to hold it (following the same steps) and this was my banner.

 After that, I proceeded to add finer details and make some flower pots following the same steps :

-Draw a cube in perspective (Dimensions according to the shape of the pots) and fill the shapes like I demonstrated in the beginning.
+Draw a cube in perspective (Dimensions according to the shape of the pots) and fill the shapes.

 Delete the extra lines and refine.